PetmeetlyPetmeetly

 Short answer

 Plan for the low thousands before a single kitten sells.
-The DNA tests, the heart scan, the stud fee, queening care, and a realistic chance of a cesarean add up fast, and one emergency surgery can erase the margin.[11]
+The DNA tests, the heart scan, the stud fee and queening care add up fast, and a single emergency surgery can erase the margin even though this breed rarely needs one.
 Reputable breeders treat it as a hobby, not a profit center.

 Estimated cost of a Persian litter